Sometimes it’s easy to forget a spice in your cupboard and buy a new bottle. If that’s the case with your nutmeg, you may be worrying:

 How To Tell If Nutmeg Has Gone Bad

 Look out for these sure signs to tell if your nutmeg has spoiled or lost its potency.

-If any water gets to your whole or ground nutmeg, there will be mold or organic growth present.
+If any water gets to your whole or ground nutmeg, mold or organic growth will be present.
 If that is the case, throw it out.
 An off smell is another indication that you should discard the nutmeg.

 If water doesn’t contaminate it, it should be safe to eat.
 However, you’ll want to check its potency.
 To test this, simply rub a small amount of ground nutmeg between your fingers.
 Then taste and smell it.

 If it has weakened significantly, you may want to throw it out for quality purposes.

 To test whole nutmeg, grate a bit of it and repeat the above process.

 Just like other spices, store nutmeg in a cool, dark place away from sunlight and heat sources.
 The pantry is an ideal spot, or even a spice drawer in the kitchen can work.